oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 - How old they were when they were hired.
 Their age must be expressed in hours (not years).

 Please include only employees who were hired in 1980 or later and whose phone number starts with “1”.
-Order results by department id (ascending) and salary (descending).
+Order results by department id (ascending) and salary (descending).</strong>

 ```sql
 select